osrf/gazebo_tutorials/animated_box/tutorial_6.md

 # Connect to a simulation with your own executable

-Make sure Gazebo is not running.
+Make sure Gazebo-classic is not running.

-We will start Gazebo as above, and then run the independent listener executable that connects to Gazebo.
+We will start Gazebo-classic as above, and then run the independent listener executable that connects to Gazebo.
 The independent listener receives the location and timestamp of the box and prints it out.